The Best Early Access Strategy Games04 Apr 2019 0

 With more factions to come and a spit-shining of systems before being sent skyward to full release, Driftland is already riding a strong recommendation for folks who want the RTS experience without the fiddliness, and an empire-builder without the cruft.

-Let us know if you spot any other cool EA projects you feel deserve a shout-out - we can add them in a future update!
+Let us know if you spot any other cool early access projects you feel deserve a shout-out - we can add them in a future update!